devopsdays/devopsdays-web/content/events/2016-philadelphia/propose.md

 Devopsdays Philadelphia is a single track, two day event.
 The format will include main track presentations, <a href="/pages/ignite-talks-format">Ignite talks</a>, and <a href="pages/open-space-format">Open Spaces sessions</a>.
 We're soliciting proposals for 30 minute presentations and Ignite style lightning talks.

 A selection committee will review all proposed talks.
 Submitters will receive an email update before the program is announced.
-All proposals must be received by Thursday June 30th.
+All proposals must be received by Friday July 8th night into Saturday at 12am Eastern.
 Selected proposals will be announced within a few weeks of the closing date.

 Are you new to public speaking?
 We can provide guidance/coaching for new speakers upon request.